Niels-vdb/monster-compendium/README.md

 - httpx
 - pytest

 The pygraphviz and eralchemy2 packages (used for creating ERDiagrams of the SQLAlchemy ORM tables) might show some trouble because they need GraphViz globally installed on your machine.
-For OS users follow these steps:
+For iOS users follow these steps:

 1. Install graphviz globally using homebrew